Skip to content

 try:

-message = f'Failed to check if container exists: {name}'
+message = f'Failed to check container: {name}'

 log.exception(message)

-raise DockerDesktopNotRunningError(message) from None
+raise DockerDesktopNotRunningError(message) from exception

 A method that checks if a container is currently running.